Building-acoustics-TU-Eindhoven/Diffusion/doc/DocumentationFVM.md

 # Diffusion Equation Code Finite Volume Method Documentation

 The software is based on the Finite Volume method (FVM) solving the diffusion equation (Munoz, 2019).
-It is suitable for cuboid spaces.
+It is suitable for any type of spaces.

 ## Objectives
 The software provides the energy density and sound pressure level over 3D space and time and the energy parameters such as Reverberation time (RT), Early Decay Time (EDT), Clarity, Definition and Centre time.